Skip to content

 Plain markdown files — no special format required.

 A JSON file that tracks the display order of items in the sidebar.
-Updated automatically when you drag-and-drop to reorder:
+It is stored under .git/cutready/ as local UI state and updated automatically when you drag-and-drop to reorder:

 {